Skip to content

 1. validate with status in CI

-2. generate a reviewed release PR with plan --apply true
+2. generate a reviewed release PR with github-release-plan

 11. References